Add a second phone number with MyAKA

 “We protect users’ real number on incoming and outgoing calls and enable features such as do not disturb and contact blocking – and unblocking – via text message,” says MyAKA president and CEO John Skorick.
 “No apps or downloads are required, and we also offer a free 7-day trial for users to evaluate whether they have a need for the service.”

-So, MyAKA is a privacy protection service that allows users to attain a spare mobile number.
+So, MyAKA is a privacy protection service that allows users to attain a second mobile phone number.
 You can then dish out this number when you’d rather not reveal your true phone number.
 It functions in the same way as a normal mobile number, letting you send text messages or place calls from this ‘alias’ number.

 “We have a wide range of customers from online dating to professionals such as hairdressers and attorneys,” says Skorick.
 “The do-not-disturb feature is especially popular with professionals, as it allows them to essentially turn the number off without having to turn their phone off in the event of a family emergency.
 Naturally, the privacy aspect is the most important piece for all demographics.”